 What is the Treatment for Stress?

-Stress is not a distinct medical diagnosis and therefore there is no single, specific treatment for it.
+Stress is not a distinct medical diagnosis and therefore there is no single, specific stress treatment.
 However, there are interventions for stress management that focus on:

 - changing the situation to reduce the stress